Kequc/nano-records/README.md

 });
 ```

 Persist a view similar to `db.show.catalog` and return the result.
+An empty list object is returned if there is an error.

 ### View helpers